Main Street Electrical Parade: Later years

+During the 2008 Walt Disney World Christmas Day Parade special, Disney announced a new Tinker Bell float would join the parade to replace the Blue Fairy as the parade's leader.
+This would also mark the first new float in 20 years to be added to the parade.
+It was also announced in early 2009 that the Snow White diamond mine float and Pinocchio unit would be returning to the California version as well.
+The parade then held its final performance in its original form on January 5, 2009, and closed for six months as it underwent a massive refurbishment.
+The parade then returned on June 12, 2009, with the Tinker Bell, Snow White Diamond mine, and Pinocchio units joining the show.
+The parade also saw an update to the lights, as they were all replaced with LEDs, and the introduction of the G-major version of Baroque Hoedown that was first used in DreamLights in 2001 at Tokyo Disneyland, but less orchestral.
+This update was done for Disneyland's "Summer Nightastic!"
+2009 promotional package.

-Disney's Electrical Parade at Disney California Adventure ended its run on April 18, 2010, and was sent to Magic Kingdom as part of the Walt Disney World 2010 promotional package "Summer Nightastic!"
+Disney's Electrical Parade then ended is run at Disney California Adventure on April 18, 2010, and was sent to Magic Kingdom as part of the Walt Disney World 2010 promotional package "Summer Nightastic!"
 The parade was not modified from its Disney California Adventure run, with the drum still saying "Disney's Electrical Parade", but the name of the parade itself was changed back to The Main Street Electrical Parade.
 The parade returned to Magic Kingdom on June 5, 2010.
-While it was initially announced that the parade would stay just through the summer, Disney later announced that the parade was on an "open-ended" run.
+While it was initially announced that the parade would run through August 14, 2010, Disney later announced in July 2010 that the parade would stay in Florida for the time being, and that it was on an "open-ended" run.

-The parade ended its run at Magic Kingdom on October 9, 2016, in preparation for a limited-time return to Disneyland Park in California, which was scheduled to run from January 20 to June 18, 2017, before being extended to August 20, 2017.
+Six years later, the parade would finally end its run at Magic Kingdom on October 9, 2016, in preparation for a limited-time return to Disneyland Park in California, which was scheduled to run from January 20 to June 18, 2017, before being extended to August 20, 2017.
 A special ticketed premiere event, costing US$95, occurred on January 19, 2017.
 Disneyland restored the drum float to once again read "Main Street Electrical Parade" as well as "Disneyland Presents".
 Tinker Bell's float, added in 2009, was moved back to the Peter Pan unit and was altered for the 2017 run, making Casey Junior the new leader of the parade.
 On February 24, 2017, the pixie dust swooshes added to the floats in 2009 were removed, except on Tinker Bell's float, since Tinker Bell was no longer the parade's leader.
 On June 28, 2019, Disney announced that the Main Street Electrical Parade would return to Disneyland for a third run on August 2, 2019, and would run through September 30, 2019.